pandammonium/blipper-widget/readme.txt

 [Known problems and enhancement requests](https://github.com/pandammonium/blipper-widget/issues) are recorded on the Blipper Widget repository on GitHub.
 Please add bug reports and suggestions there.

 == Upgrade notice ==

+= 1.2.4 =

+Upgrade now for fix bug caused by cache introduced in 1.2.3, and for other fixes and improvements.

 = 1.2.3 =